teetruc/teetruc/README.md

 👋 Hi, I’m Tiffany Truc
 👀 I’m interested in Machine Learning, Frontend, Backend, and Robotics.
-🌱 I'm currently an Undergraduate Research Assistant at the Spacecraft Platform for Astronautics and Celestial Emulation (SPACE) Laboratory, and an Information Systems Intern at the International Rescue Committee!
+🌱 I'm currently an Undergraduate Research Assistant at the Spacecraft Platform for Astronautics and Celestial Emulation (SPACE) Laboratory!
 🎓 I’m a 4th-year Computer Science major at San Diego State University.

 <!---